n6ai/minze/docs/api/index.md

 ### selectAll

-Selects all elements matching the given `CSS` string selector inside the `html` property.
+Selects all elements matching the given `CSS` selector inside the `html` template.

 - **Method**